The following Public Law guidance note Produced in partnership with Carl Gardner provides comprehensive and up to date legal information covering:

 Most Bills are Public Bills, aimed at a change the law as it applies to everyone.
 Most Public Bills are government Bills, introduced by ministers either as part of their planned legislative programme, or in response to events.

 A Public Bill introduced by an MP or a Member of the House of Lords who is not a government minister is called a Private Member’s Bill.
-Relatively few Private Member's Bills become law.
-It’s important to keep Private Member's Bills distinct from Private Bills, discussed briefly below.
+Relatively few Private Members’ Bills become law.
+It is important to keep Private Members’ Bills distinct from Private Bills, discussed briefly below.

 Some Bills aim at changing the law in a way that only affects particular individuals or organisations, rather than changing the general law affecting everyone.
 These are Private Bills.
 Each year a number of those are promoted in Parliament by outside organisations.
-For example, currently Transport for London (TfL) is promoting the Transport for London Bill, aimed at giving TfL further financial and management powers.
+For example, Transport for London (TfL) promoted the Transport for London Bill, aimed at giving TfL further financial and management powers.
+This Bill became the Transport for London Act 2016.
+Another example is the University of London Bill, which became the University of London Act 2018.
 Private Bills are subject to special procedures.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 0330 161 1234

 To view our latest legal guidance content,sign-in to Lexis®PSL or register for a free trial.